Menu

 How can you access or seek correction of your personal information?

 We will take reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete and up to date.
-You can help us to do this by letting us know if you notice errors or discrepancies in information we hold about you and letting us know if your personal details change.
+If your personal details change or if you notice any errors or discrepancies in the information we hold, please let us know.
+If you believe any information we hold is incorrect, outdated, incomplete, or misleading, you can request a correction and we will take reasonable steps to update your information.

-We will take reasonable steps to notify you of a decision on the request within 30 days.
 We may decline your request to access or correct your personal information in certain circumstances in accordance with the Privacy Acts and Health Record Laws.
 If we do refuse your request, we will provide you with a reason for our decision and, in the case of a request for correction, we will include a statement with your personal information about the requested correction.

 What should you do if you have a complaint about the handling of your personal information?